 One of our highest priorities is to support research and teaching at the University of Oregon.
 In addition, our collections exist to be used.
 We are available to assist with and coordinate instruction in courses where students are encouraged to use primary sources such as manuscripts, archives, photographs, rare books, films, and ephemera.
 Our collections are full of these types of materials and present endless opportunities for discovery and original research.

 We have a dedicated instruction classroom, the Ken Kesey Classroom, with state-of-the-art technology where our staff can present to your class on how to perform research using primary sources.
 In consultation with the professor, we can assemble and present collections on specific subject areas for such presentations.

 If you would like to schedule a Special Collections and University Archives instruction session or would like to consult with us in designing a research assignment or special project, please contact us by submitting a request via our Instruction Request Form (requests must be made at least three weeks in advance before the requested date of instruction).
 The form requires your contact information, the proposed date and time of your class, the number of attendees, the subject of this visit, and general background about your class, statement of what you hope the students will gain from the session, and a copy of the class syllabus.
 Please also include if you would like us to identify an exercise for your students during the session or thoughout the term.
-For specific questions, contact Jennifer O'Neal, University Historian and Archivist, who coordinates our instruction program.
+For specific questions, contact Lauren Goss, Reference and Research Services Archivist, who coordinates our instruction program.

 We take great pride in encouraging use of our collections and ensuring the security of our collections.
 We will provide a general orientation, but you should also prepare your students in advance with the following information before arriving for the class session: